SiberiaCat00/SiberiaCat_Notes/分析学和拓扑/Classical Differential Manifold.md

 * $g$ is the **parametrization** of $U$ in $\varphi$
 * An $m$-dimensional $C^q$ **atlas** for $M$ is a family $\{ \varphi_\alpha ; \alpha ∈ A \}$ of $m$-dimensional $C^q$ charts of $M$ whose charted territories $U_\alpha := dom(\varphi_\alpha)$ cover the set $M$
 * Finally, the $(x_1, . . . , x_m) := \varphi(p)$ are the **local coordinates** of $p \in U$ in the chart $\varphi$.
-## Describe manifold through charts
+## Theorem: Every submanifold have atlas representation